 VISIT THE RAYS

-At the shallow end of the tank you can touch them and get up close with one of these beautiful animals.TOUCH A RAY
+At the shallow end of the tank, you can touch Ripley’s ray and get up close with one of these beautiful creatures.

 Swimmers often mistake their pectoral fins as shark fins when they break the surface of the water.